edsw/ThingStack/README.md

 ```

 ## Deploy a Thing
-The file `cdk.json` includes the default variables used in provisioning the stack.
+The file `cdk.json` includes the default context variables used in provisioning the stack.
 ```
 $ cat cdk.json
 {